grodansparadis/vscp-doc-spec/vscp_over_binary.md

 ---
 ---

-## WCYD - What Can You Do, find out what a node supports :id=wchyd
+## WCYD - What Can You Do, find out what a node supports :id=wcyd
 Find out what a node supports.
 The reply argument is a 64-bit bitfield with supported commands and features on the device.
 The bitfield is described [here](https://docs.vscp.org/spec/latest/#/./class2.protocol?id=type20)

 ### Argument